 We Can Defend You

 Your biggest asset is only a phone call away.
 Choosing Gerash Steiner Blanton, P.C. means you will always have attorneys with your best interests in mind by your side.
 No matter the situation, they are prepared to fight for you.
-Contact us today to speak with a criminal defense attorney who is fully equipped to fight for you.
+Contact us today to speak with an attorney who is fully equipped to fight for you.

 Can You Be Charged with Murder for Self-Defense?